Skip to Main Content

 • Provide page numbers for any in-text citations where you have quoted something directly, eg; “titanium alloys have also been used for surface modification with HA nanoparticles” [6, p.
 148].
 Please note: Page numbers are not needed if you are referring to an entire work or if you have paraphrased or summarised a long section of text.

 The IEEE style employs journal title abbreviations.
-For a list of IEEE journal title abbreviations see the IEEE Journal Titles and Reference Abbreviations document and the IEEE Magazine Titles and Abbreviations list.
+For a list of IEEE journal title abbreviations, see IEEE journal and magazine titles and reference abbreviations.

-Also, see here on the EndNote tab of this guide for information about importing term lists into EndNote.
+On the EndNote tab of this guide, see here for more information on IEEE journal abbreviations as well as importing term lists into EndNote.

 Need to use a different style?